webkinder/google-analytics/README.md

 </a>
 </center>

-# WebKinder Google Analytics Plugin
+# Google Analytics and Google Tag Manager Plugin

 This is the source repository for our plugin https://wordpress.org/plugins/wk-google-analytics/.